claudiotx/microfrontends/PRESENTATION.md

 Ok, let's update the template importing and external scss loading on the component
 Oops: Better, but another runtime error from single-spa2.
-Will take a bit of time to load, as we are running 1 common bundle (Angular4 + React15, and 2 separated bundles Angular7)
+Will take a bit of time to load, as we are running 1 common bundle (Angular4 + React15, and 2 separated bundles Angular7) Ok, `app.module.ts` needs to export a default class
+Oops: Another error: The selector "app-root" did not match any elements Lets update our bootstrap component `app.component.ts` to point to the correct DOM element.
+And Voila!hotm